Guide

 New York City has the highest rate at 8.875%, which includes:

-- A 0.375% tax for the Metropolitan Commuter Transportation District (MCTD)
+• MCTD surcharge: 0.375% for the Metropolitan Commuter Transportation District

-The MCTD tax actually applies to both the city and its surrounding counties, including Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.
+The MCTD surcharge applies to New York City and surrounding counties, including Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.

 Check the New York Department of Taxation and Finance's sales tax rate tables for current rates, or use a New York sales tax calculator for accurate estimates.